 Sign up to the Police and Partner agencies new community alert system at : www.wypcommunityalert.co.uk

-This year's NHW Week sees a different approach to the celebrations.
-2020 has been unprecedented in terms of how we have all had to re-think and adapt to new ways of working and socialising.
+Neighbourhood Watch Week in 2020 saw a different approach to the celebrations.
+2020 was unprecedented in terms of how we have all had to re-think and adapt to new ways of working and socialising.

-We start the week with a video from Assistant Chief Constable Hankinson, and later in the day a video from the Police and Crime Commissioner Mark Burns-Williamson. please follow the links to look at what we have on Facebook https://www.facebook.com/WYPCrimePrevention and Twitter https://twitter.com/WestYorksPolice where you can leave posts and messages about your experiences with Neighbourhood Watch, or just to leave a message to someone in your community that has stood out to you in recent times.
+Please follow the links to look at what we have on Facebook https://www.facebook.com/WYPCrimePrevention and Twitter https://twitter.com/WYP_CPO where you can leave posts and messages about your experiences with Neighbourhood Watch, or just to leave a message to someone in your community that has stood out to you in recent times.

 Here you will see the videos made by member of the Police and Neighbourhood Watch volunteers, as well as thank you messages and people explaining what Neighbourhood Watch means to them.